 If you download to Google Sheets, you’ll be prompted to choose or sign in to a Google Account then Allow access for Chartio to create the Google Sheets file in your Google Drive.
 You’ll then be redirected to the newly created Google Sheets file, which is saved in your My Drive folder.

-Note: If you’d like to download all charts on your dashboard as one PDF or download individual CSVs for all the charts on a dashboard, follow the instructions to Export Dashboard Data.
+Trying to download the entire dashboard?
+If you’d like to download all charts on your dashboard as one PDF or download individual CSVs for all the charts on a dashboard, follow the instructions to Export Dashboard Data.

 Share to Slack